In This Article

 What is Percocet (Oxycodone)?

-Percocet is an FDA approved prescription drug used to treat moderate to severe pain.
-It is the prominent brand name for the combination drug of oxycodone, an opioid analgesic, and acetaminophen.
+Percocet is an FDA-approved prescription drug used to treat moderate to severe pain.
+It is the prominent brand name for oxycodone, an opioid analgesic and acetaminophen combination drug.

 Oxycodone (Oxycontin) is a powerful opioid painkiller.
 Acetaminophen, also known as paracetamol, is a non-opioid pain reliever often found in over-the-counter pain pills, such as Tylenol, and liquid medications.